 Unfortunately, even feeding at night in midwater is not without peril.
 Those that do, still risk silhouetting against the dim-lit surface waters and subsequently be spotted by a nightly hunter looking up.
 This is probably why Parapriacanthus ransonneti have evolved their bioluminescent qualities, which gives them the ability to produce their own light.
 They possess 2 types of ventral light organs.
 Firstly a Y-shaped thoracic light organ that emits a V-shape pattern from the underside of their head, all the way to the base of their anal fins.
 Secondly, a linear anal light organ, which as one might have suspected, emerges from the rectum and anus of this fish.
 These organs allow P. ransonneti to camouflage themselves against the light above, through a phenomenon called “counter-illumination”.

-In this process, the bioluminescent creature emits light from the underside of its body in order to break/smudge its silhouette and become less visible for any predator lurking below.
+In this process, the bioluminescent creature emits light from the underside of its body in order to break/smudge its silhouette and become less visible to any predator lurking below.
 Much in the way how the Bobtail squid (Take a Minute to Relax XIII) uses the same concept to avoid detection.
 Bioluminescence occurs when a protein named luciferin interacts with the enzyme luciferase, inside a particular light-emitting creature.
 The protein luciferin is usually obtained through the organisms these creatures consume.
-In contrast, the enzyme luciferase was thought to be exclusively made by the bioluminescent organism itself (endogenous) and is produced by transcription of DNA.
+In contrast, the enzyme luciferase was thought to be exclusively made by the bioluminescent organism itself (endogenous) and is produced by the transcription of DNA.

 To shine or not to shine

 Although the ability to shine a light from one’s arse might seem somewhat radical to non-glowing creatures like ourselves, bioluminescence is nothing new to the aquatic realm.
 There are more than 200 documented genera of fish, in addition to other marine life, that has developed these same qualities for camouflage, and/or communication.
 What sets Parapriacanthus ransonneti apart from the rest of these enlightened creatures, is that it’s able to acquire both the luciferin and the luciferase from the copepods and ostracods in their diet.
 Somehow P. ransonneti manages to extract the luciferase enzymes from their prey, without damaging and/or changing the enzyme’s DNA in any way, and then put them to work in their own bodies!
-The discovery of this extraordinary achievement was/is very interesting for a number of reasons, but mainly because it suggests that the acquisition of certain physical traits across species are not always the result of their genetic makeup.
+The discovery of this extraordinary achievement was/is very interesting for a number of reasons, but mainly because it suggests that the acquisition of certain physical traits across species is not always the result of their genetic makeup.

-Parapriacanthus ransonneti has made us re-evaluate much of what we thought to know about the evolutionary process of creating specific abilities, and how the environment in which a creature lives, is affecting said process.
+Parapriacanthus ransonneti has made us re-evaluate much of what we thought to know about the evolutionary process of creating specific abilities, and how the environment in which a creature lives, is affecting the said process.